TeleportYT/AlphaBug/README.md

 Creating three basic alpha levels to test in closed circle of players the mechanics
 # Already finished:
 ## Need to Polish:
-Basic Puzzle Mechanics
+Button - sometimes not seeing when the collider is entering
 ## Need to create textures:
-Dev gun
+Dev gun - don't have an idea